tenoriopedro/AlienGame/README.md

 ```

 ✅ If you're using the default MySQL `root` user, just make sure the password matches the one you used when installing MySQL.
+If everything is really ok with the `.env` file you can skip step 3.

-### 2. (Recommended) Create a non-root MySQL user
+### 3. (Recommended) Create a non-root MySQL user

 - If you don’t want to use `root`, follow these steps to create a custom user and grant it privileges: